 Preserve Family Tradition

-In addition, senior parents can also be a source of continuity for the family.
+Senior parents cna also be a source of continuity for the family.
 They can help preserve family traditions and values, ensuring that they are passed down to future generations.
 This can help create a sense of connection and belonging for their children and grandchildren and provide a sense of identity and purpose for the family as a whole.

 What is the Role of the Grandparent?